abdul-azeem-elsharkawy/Stress-Detection-via-Wearable-Sensors/README.md

 📊🚨 Detecting Stress from Physiological Signals (ECG, EDA, Respiration)

 ## 📌 Project Overview
 This project implements a machine learning model to detect **stress** from physiological signals using the **WESAD dataset**, a benchmark multimodal dataset.
-The focus is on extracting handcrafted statistical features from the signals (ECG, EDA, Respiration) and using classical machine learning algorithms to classify stress vs. non-stress states.
+The focus is on extracting handcrafted statistical features from the signals (ECG, EDA, Respiration, EMG, Temperature) and using classical machine learning algorithms to classify stress vs. non-stress states.

 ---